Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SEBE.rst

    different areas.
 What would be the impact of having a smaller/larger area domain modelled for this building?
 Identify the possibilities of solar energy production for that building.
-#.
-A report might include a map showing where on the roof solar panels
-   could be located and statistics on solar energy potential for the roofs on the chosen building.

-   -  Statistics might include area (m:sup:`2`) that could be utilized and total potential solar energy.
-   -  What are other factors you need to consider to improve the analysis?

 References
 ----------